rmarji/AI-Principles-Book/content/chapters/chapter-8.md

 Shared agents create efficiency by consolidating capability rather than duplicating across individual users.
 They build more comprehensive knowledge by learning from multiple team members' interactions.
 They ensure consistency in how the team operates and accesses information.
 They reduce overall costs compared to individual agents with overlapping functions.

 However, shared agents require governance structures that individual agents do not.
-Configuration and maintenance responsibility must be clearly assigned—who decides how the agent is set up, what policies it follows, and how it gets updated?
-Access permissions need specification—can all team members access all agent functions, or are there permission tiers based on role or seniority?
+Configuration and maintenance responsibility must be clearly assigned-who decides how the agent is set up, what policies it follows, and how it gets updated?
+Access permissions need specification-can all team members access all agent functions, or are there permission tiers based on role or seniority?
 Conflict resolution procedures address what happens when team members give the agent contradictory instructions or have competing priorities.
 Quality accountability determines who is responsible for monitoring agent performance and addressing issues (Daugherty and Wilson 184).

 Effective governance typically assigns a team member as agent steward, responsible for configuration decisions and serving as the escalation point for issues.
 The steward ensures the agent serves team needs effectively, gathers feedback about agent performance, makes adjustments based on evolving requirements, and communicates with team members about agent capabilities and changes (Brynjolfsson, Rock, and Syverson 38).
 Larger teams might form an agent governance committee to share stewardship responsibilities and ensure diverse perspectives inform agent management.